RNLA North Carolina Legislative Update & Thank You Reception

 Sam lives in Raleigh, North Carolina with his wife, Adriane, their daughter, Anna, and their son, Walker.

 Brian LiVecchi is the Chief of Staff and General Counsel for Lieutenant Governor Mark Robinson.
 Brian served in the Marine Corps for four years, later joining the National Guard.
-Brian earned his juris doctorate from Campbell University, Norman Adrian Wiggins School of Law in 2011.
+Brian earned his juris doctor from Campbell University, Norman Adrian Wiggins School of Law in 2011.

 Following law school, he practiced civil litigation at Smith Debnam Narron Drake Saintsing & Myers, L.L.P. in Raleigh.
 Brian served as the Assistant General Counsel to the North Carolina Republican Party in 2013 before becoming the Deputy General Counsel for the North Carolina Department of Transportation.
 Brian's expertise in election law expanded when he served as Special Counsel to the State Board of Elections from 2014 to 2016.
 He rejoined private practice for five years before his current role in the Lieutenant Governor's office.